DreamLayer

 Can leave (cloud on, and only then): the text of a hard, non-personal ask that no local tier could answer; a Veritas verification question; a vision explain when configured to escalate.
 Cannot leave, in any configuration: your files and index, the people registry, the user-model profile, faces or embeddings (there is no cloud face path at all), messages and mail, backups, the pairing token.
 The server enforces the boundary at one choke point — Brain.ask's cloud branch — not by convention.

 Semantic search is deliberately modest: local embeddings via Ollama's nomic-embed-text, cosine scoring, keyword fallback, and an explicit panel toggle.
 Turning it on re-embeds at reindex time; nothing is embedded in the cloud.
-(The orchestrator's own memory vault separately uses an embedding provider seam — a mock offline, OpenAI only when a key is present — for recall over saved moments.)
+(The orchestrator's own memory vault runs its own, separate embedder ladder — local MiniLM when the Total Recall pack is installed, OpenAI with a key, and a real lexical hashing embedder as the offline floor; see the memory substrate.)

 Schedulers and mirrors